sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

   - B: {2, 4}
   - C: {3, 4}

 * To select the combinations that we want to test, we have to have at least one of the pairs for each condition (A, B, and C).
-We want to minimize the total amount of tests, and we know for a fact that we can achieve this with N+1 tests.
+We want to minimise the total amount of tests, and we know for a fact that we can achieve this with N+1 tests.

 * We do not have any choices with conditions B and C, as we only found one pair for each.
 This means that we have to test combinations 2, 3, and 4.